suryachintu/Naive-Bayes/README.md

 ### 3. Bayes Theorem

 The Bayes theorem describes the probability of an event based on the prior knowledge of the conditions that might be related to the event.
-In simple way suppose P(A) is the probablity of event A happens and P(B) is the probablity of event B happens suppose if we know the conditional probability P(B|A), then we can use the bayes rule to find out the P(A|B) .
+In simple way suppose P(A) is the probablity of event A happens and P(B) is the probablity of event B happens suppose if we know the conditional probability P(B/A), then we can use the bayes rule to find out the P(A/B) .

 Conditional probablity of B given A is